margot-l/toronto_phd_thesis_markdown_FW/README.md

 - improving the style of Word and Tex outputs.

 Please fork and edit the project, then send a pull request.

+***

+## Dano's Additions

+I had problems using the included makefile on windows (makefiles are mostly a linux thing), so I would recommend just using the following code to produce a pdf of your thesis.
+Copy and paste the following code into a terminal (on Windows I like to use Git Bash)

+# How to build the thesis on Windows
+> pandoc source/*.md \
+    -o output/thesis.tex \
+    -H style/preamble.tex \
+    --bibliography=source/references.bib \
+    -V fontsize=12pt \
+    -V papersize=a4paper \
+    -V documentclass:report \
+    -N \
+    --csl=style/ref_format.csl \
+    --latex-engine=xelatex

+# How to use citations
+The biggest time-sink I encountered using this typesetting approach was citations.
+It's pretty straightforward to include citations, but I do not believe there is a way to get any citation manager to produce the in-text citation keys that Pandoc and Bibtex need to have included.
+This is what I would recommend:
+1. Export your citation manager's library to a .bib file (this option should be available).
+Place that .bib file in the source folder along with your md documents.
+2. Go through your writing and convert your in-text citations to the following markdown format:
+> [@firstauthor_firstwordoftitle_year]
+The exact key (ie. the irstauthor_firstwordoftitle_year part) is automatically generated in the .bib file you created.
+You'll have to look this key up for each reference.

+If you want to put multiple sources together in one citation, seperate them by semicolons, NOT commas
+> [@reijmers_counting_2001; @liu_optogenetics_2012]